 Does this sound familiar?

-Editor's Note: This post was originally published in March 2020 and has been updated for accuracy and comprehensiveness.
+Editor's Note: This post was originally published in 2020 and has been updated for accuracy and comprehensiveness as of July 2023.

-This is your ultimate (and quick) guide to approach the Federal Acquisition Regulation (FAR).
-Here, we are going to cover:
+This is your ultimate (and quick) guide to approaching the Federal Acquisition Regulation (FAR).
+Here, we are going to cover the following:

 - What is the FAR?